 There are hundreds of small towns in the US that have access to amazing trails nearby, but we also like our comforts and appreciate good coffee and a fun, warm place to socialize with a cool beer, so this has been taken into account when coming up with our list of the best trail running towns to live in.

-These are all places we would love to call home ourselves (and in two cases, have done!).
+These are all places we would love to call home ourselves (and in several cases, have done!).
+We think you probably will too, even if you’re new to trail running.

 There are many good reasons why we chose to move to Bend, one of which being it is undoubtedly one of the best trail running towns to live in in the western US.